 Advances in School Toilet Blocks

-School Toilet Blocks always used to be forbidding places – a haunt of bullies with the waft of cigarette smoke and, more recently, a place where Mobile Phone Cameras are feared.
+School Toilet Blocks used to be forbidding places—a haunt of bullies with the waft of cigarette smoke and, more recently, a place where Mobile Phone Cameras were feared.

-That has changed dramatically in recent year and School toilet blocks are now designed to prevent Antisocial Behaviour, save water and to discourage using the area as a hangout.
+That has changed dramatically in recent years, and School toilet blocks are now designed to prevent Antisocial Behaviour, save water, and discourage using the area as a hangout.

 Here are some of the innovations that Commercial Washrooms routinely build into their School toilet Blocks:

 New School Toilet Blocks tend to open directly off the main Corridor without Doors!
-While this might seem to compromise the privacy of the student, it actually increases their security while maintaining privacy.
+While this might seem to compromise students' privacy, it actually increases their security while maintaining privacy.

 Pupils will be seen entering and leaving.
-When more than one student enters the Toilet block, they can be better monitored, preventing antisocial behaviour and privacy is maintained using floor-to-ceiling Cubicles.
+When more than one student enters the Toilet block, they can be better monitored, preventing antisocial behaviour.
+Privacy is maintained using floor-to-ceiling Cubicles.

-Floor-to-Ceiling Cubicles maintain the privacy that is lost by removing the entrance doors to the School Toilet Block.
+Floor-to-ceiling cubicles maintain the privacy lost by removing the entrance doors to the School Toilet Block.

 They also prevent Mobile Phone cameras from being pushed underneath or above from adjoining cubicles and help prevent other forms of abusive behaviour.